Betamethasone/clotrimazole (On the skin)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines can affect how betamethasone and clotrimazole combination works.
+- Some medicines can affect how betamethasone/clotrimazole works.
 Tell your doctor if you are using other steroids.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver problems, diabetes, or a skin infection.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver problems, diabetes, eye problems (including cataracts or glaucoma), or a skin infection.

 - Do not use this medicine on anyone younger than 17 years of age.